Gidi233/Gidi233/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C++ ,os , go and Linux
+- 🌱 I’m currently learning C++ ,os , go ,Cloud-Native and Linux
 - 🤔 I’m looking for help with ...